-Is your PTA looking to spice up your Jog-a-Thon this year without breaking the bank?
+Are you looking to spice up your Jog-a-thon or Fun Run this year without breaking the bank?
 How about a do-it-yourself Color Run?

 How do Color Runs work?